 How Can My Baby’s Flat Head Syndrome Be Corrected?

 Usually, all it takes is a few simple changes in the form of repositioning techniques.
 By varying the position in which your baby rests their head, you can take the pressure off the affected area so that the skull grows into a more uniform shape.
 You should always place your baby on their back to sleep, but there are a number of techniques that you could try that will encourage your baby to vary the direction in which the head is facing.

 Most of the time, such techniques are all it takes to return the head to a more normal shape.
 However, for cases where repositioning is started too late or the deformity is severe, further intervention is likely to be required.
 At Technology in Motion, this is when our expertise and effective treatment option comes in.

 If your baby’s head is still noticeably misshapen by the age of four or five months, the only way to correct it is with a cranial remoulding helmet.
 These specially-made orthotic helmets are worn every day for three to six months, gradually correcting the shape of the skull as it grows.
 The helmets are safe and pain-free, and have an excellent success rate with permanent results.

 In response to questions such as when should I worry about Flat Head Syndrome, the answer is that you really shouldn’t be worried.
-However, if it is severe and you are concerned about the effect it might have on your child as they grow up, you can book a free consultation with one of our clinicians to find out how severe your baby’s flattening is, and whether repositioning techniques or helmet treatment would be best.
+However, if it is severe and you are concerned about the effect it might have on your child as they grow up, you can book a free pre-assessment with one of our clinicians to find out how severe your baby’s flattening is, and whether repositioning techniques or helmet treatment would be best.